erskaggs/cf-poc/README.md

 ### Sources

-Multiple sources were used.
+Multiple sources were used as well as previous written code.
 Including:

 - Terraform.io - docs
 - medium.com